luxbin/multion-browser/windows.md

 You must get the successful build and you have to check build environment again.

-## Apply the patches for MultiOn Browser
+# 11. Apply the patches for multion and rebuild

 Run git command in chromium/src folder.